Got a Gas Furnace?

 They have a lot in common.

-Furnaces made in the last 30 years (65% to 80% AFUE furnaces with air-conditioning installed) have no chance of putting carbon monoxide in your home because of a cracked heat exchanger.
+Furnaces made in the last 30 years (65% to 80% AFUE furnaces with air-conditioning installed) have no chance of putting carbon monoxide into your indoor air stream because of a cracked heat exchanger.

 Contrary to what you’ve been told (and most of the stuff you read online), a cracked heat exchanger does NOT put, let, cause CO to enter the indoor air stream for your home.
 (This applies to a specific style of upflow and horizontal furnace used in residential forced-air systems.
 It also happens to be the most frequently installed configuration.)